Triple test: Interpretation

 The levels may indicate increased risk for certain conditions or may be benign:

-An estimated risk is calculated and adjusted for the expectant mother's age; if she's diabetic; if she's having twins or other multiples, and the gestational age of the fetus.
+An estimated risk is calculated and adjusted for the expectant mother's age; if she is diabetic; if she is having twins or other multiples, and the gestational age of the fetus.
 Weight and ethnicity may also be used in adjustments.
 Many of these factors affect the levels of the substances being measured and the interpretation of the results: